venkataramans1/ProgressTracker/README.md

 - Dashboard with aggregated progress and streak tracking
 - Quick daily logging with mood selector and metric sliders
-- Challenge explorer with objective and milestone management
+- Challenge explorer with a single-screen creator, emoji suggestions, and flexible tracking styles
 - Insights tab powered by Swift Charts
 - Local notifications reminding you to log progress daily